department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/sprint-goals.md

 Period - 04/12/2023 - 04/25/2023
 ### Sprint goals
 - **Expedited**
-   - [ ] Content and Design changes for adding Self-Assessment Part A to BDD 526 claims
+   - [ ] Implement content and design changes for adding Self-Assessment Part A to BDD 526 claims
 - **Non-negotiable**
-   - eVSS to Lighthouse Migration - complete tech discovery
+   - eVSS to Lighthouse Migration
         - rated disailities endpoint
-            -
+            - Get our Veteran Verification API credentials pushed to the higher environment
         - Intent to File endpoint
-            - [ ] Technical Discovery
+            - [ ] Start migration - Abstract provider calls for GET and POST
-        - 526 workflow
+        - 526 submit workflow
-            - [ ] Technical Discovery for any other endpoint not yet identified
+            - [ ] Technical discovery for any other endpoint not yet identified
-   - React component deprecation
-        - [ ] Migration for OMB component
 - **Features**
    - Error messaging/validation
       - [ ] Complete Discovery
-      - [ ] Start content changes for existing errors and validation messages
    - 526ez current with paper form
       - [ ] Design and Content changes for items not requiring research
    - Landing page changes
+      - [ ] Review of existing content research
       - [ ] Design and Content changes - start
+      - Content and Design for landing page (Is this the form I need?)
    - [ ] Analytics
-      - [ ] Baseline measurement recommendations based on Medallia survey data synthesis
       - [ ] Understanding Key metric calculations
          - [ ] Number of sessions to complete
          - [ ] Satisfaction ratings
+         - [ ] Others identified as useful metric for our goals

 ## Sprint 2
 Period - 03/29/2023 - 04/11/2023